10 Healthier Alternatives to Your Morning Cup of Coffee

 The “golden” part of these coffee-free drinks comes from the yellow shade of turmeric, which is mixed with steamed milk (usually almond milk or coconut milk, so it’s vegan) as well as cinnamon, ginger, and nutmeg.
 It’s often sweetened with agave by vegans and honey by non-vegans; it has a chai-like spice to it.
 Considered one of the hottest drinks of the year, golden lattes are widely found at coffee shops and restaurants that cater to vegans, such as The Butcher’s Daughter in the SoHo neighborhood of Manhattan.
 Did you know that turmeric has many beauty benefits too?

 Matcha tea has a number of health benefits, which may be part of the reason this brew, made from finely milled green tea whipped with hot water until frothy, is popping up all over.
 Matcha can also be used in a variety of different types of recipes from coconut matcha lattes to matcha lemonade and matcha smoothies, all with an earthy, barky undertone.
 You’ll find matcha-focused boutiques—including Manhattan’s Cha Cha Matcha—in most major cities.
-You can also make your own using store-bought matcha such as Carrington Farms Matcha Tea Powder.
+You can also make matcha at home using a store-bought variety such as Carrington Farms Matcha Tea Powder.
+Check out these 8 matcha benefits that will convince you to start sipping.

 This blend of tea, sugar, and a combination of bacteria and yeast tastes a bit like a fizzy, sour apple cider with a touch of vinegar, and is said to have a variety of health benefits.
 Look for cafes and restaurants that have kombucha on tap, such as Forager in San Jose, California, where there is a rotating choice of flavors on tap.
 According to Tanya Zuckerbrot MS, RD, author, and founder of The F-Factor Diet, kombucha can improve digestion and even help stabilize mood.
 Because kombucha is fermented, it’s on the list of probiotic foods to work into your diet for better health.